spafax-london/net-coding-test/README.md

 ### Task 2

-Create a function which says if a string is a palindrome.
+Create a function which decides if a string is a palindrome.

 Examples: